kubeflow/blog/_posts/2025-07-25-model-registry-integration.md

 Install and Deploy Kubeflow Model Registry UI: The Model Registry UI is a separate frontend application that provides a browsable interface to your registered models.
 There are two primary ways to deploy it: a simpler method for basic setups, and a more comprehensive method for multi-user Kubeflow environments.

-**- Option A:** Basic UI Deployment (Recommended for simplicity with standalone KFP): This method deploys the UI without requiring Istio or other multi-user components.
+- **Option A:** Basic UI Deployment (Recommended for simplicity with standalone KFP): This method deploys the UI without requiring Istio or other multi-user components.

 Installation (Cloning the `kubeflow/manifests` repository, pinned to a compatible release): First, clone the [Kubeflow manifests repository](https://github.com/kubeflow/manifests), (if you haven't already).
 We recommend pinning to a specific release (e.g., v1.7.0) compatible with KFP 2.5.0.
 ```